This page is for sellers seeking Idaho Short Sale assistance.

 Short Sales in Idaho >> Options for sellers facing foreclosure

-Many sellers across the country are having trouble making mortgage payments.
+Many Idaho Short Sales seller are having trouble making mortgage payments.
 Many purchased their homes using adjustable rate mortgages and the “Teaser Rates” lured thousands.
 Many of those adjustable rate mortgages are now reaching their anniversary date and the rates on these loans are going up.

 For those that had marginal credit to begin with the interest rates their loans is headed to double digit territory.
 The foreclosure rate in the country is now reaching all-time highs with many unable to make the payments on the promissory notes they signed.
 There is another option for homeowners facing foreclosure.

-- An Idaho short sale is when a lender accepts a “discount” on the money that is owed to them by a homeowner.
+- Idaho short sales are when a lender accepts a “discount” on the money that is owed to them by a homeowner.

 - This discount allows the homeowner to offer their home at an attractive price to potential buyers at prices below area averages and becomes one of many Short Sales in Idaho.